Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

 Typically, divisions or departments are a good starting point (although in large organizations, these might still be quite big).
 A technology platform (e.g. a low code platform) can be a useful scope because they often exist to accelerate development to decrease the time to market, which is a useful goal to base objectives on.
 The downside is that they typically support a variety of business processes which makes that less usable as a source of a limited, coherent set of business goals.

 ### 2. Establish governance structure
 It needs to be clear who gets to decide what.
 Typically, the decision making involves engineering leaders (e.g. architects, lead developers, etc.).
 For the day-to-day management, different models are possible.
-Some organizations prefer a cross-functional team responsible for defining, reviewing objectives and interacting with engineering teams regularly.
+Some organizations prefer a dedicated cross-functional team responsible for defining, reviewing objectives and interacting with engineering teams regularly.
 Others add this to the existing engineering leadership roles.

 It is important to raise awareness with all stakeholders that meeting objectives is a serious concern that may have impact on the feature planning.
 The best practice is to allow teams and product/project owners/managers to come to a balanced priority setting themselves, but an escalation path needs to be provided to resolve conflicts if they arise.